Coexistence of localized and extended states in the Anderson model with long-range hopping: Conclusion

 Moreover, even when condition \eqref{LocCond2} is not satisfied, and the norm of the wave function is dominated by the tail, the behavior of the IPR $P_q$ may still be determined by the localized core of the wave function.
 Then $P_q$ exhibits unusual behavior in a wide range of energies away from the energy of a quasi-localized state: for certain values of $q$ the character of $P_q$ is ``fractal''.

 Found states are robust to typical fluctuations of the random potential.
-Keeping that in mind, in 1D, that is in the simplest possible case, we can distinguish three different energy domains as follows (see Fig.~\ref{locdiagram}): \begin{itemize} \item $E \ll E_c$: here the quasi-localized states are formed on the continuum background of extended states. \item $E_c \ll E \ll E^\prime_c$: here remnants of the quasi-localized states become extended but exhibit unusual ``fractal'' properties. \item $E \gg E^\prime_c$: here all the states are localized owing to standard 1D localization by typical fluctuations, i.e. $l_E \ll L$. \end{itemize}
+Keeping that in mind, in 1D, that is in the simplest possible case, we can distinguish three different energy domains as follows: \begin{itemize} \item $E \ll E_c$: here the quasi-localized states are formed on the continuum background of quasi-extended states. \item $E_c \ll E \ll E^\prime_c$: here remnants of the quasi-localized states become quasi-extended but exhibit unusual ``fractal'' properties. \item $E \gg E^\prime_c$: here all the states are weakly localized owing to typical fluctuations, i.e. $l_E \ll L$. \end{itemize} See Fig.~\ref{locdiagram}.